University of Washington School of Public Health

 How will the committee and School share updates?

-Through all-School messages, from committee members to their departments/programs, on this website, and via other School-wide communications.
-Listening sessions and presentations to key stakeholders will be planned.
+Through all-School messages, in SPH newsletters, from committee members to their departments/programs, on the SPH website, and via other School-wide communications.
+Listening sessions and presentations to key stakeholders are planned.

 How can I give input?

-You can write to MPHinput@uw.edu.
+You can write to MPHinput@uw.edu, attend an open house, or contact members of the committee listed above.
 We welcome your ideas!

 See Also: MPH Programs